1.1 The name of the Corporation is WITF, Inc.

 6.4 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by the Board for the unexpired portion of the term.

 6.5 The President shall be the principal executive officer of the Corporation and shall supervise and control the business and affairs of the Corporation, and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board from time to time.
-By virtue of the office, the President shall be a voting member of the Board and of the Board’s committees during his or her term of office, providing, however, that the President shall not participate in his/her hiring or evaluation or in the approval of the Corporation's audit.
+By virtue of the office, the President shall be a voting member of the Board and of all of the Board's committees, during his or her term of office, providing, however, that the President shall not participate in his/her hiring, termination or evaluation or compensation, or in the approval of the Corporation's audit.
 The President may execute, with the Secretary or any other proper officer of the Corporation authorized by the Board, any deed, mortgage, bond, contract, or other instrument which the Board has authorized, except in cases where such execution shall be expressly delegated by the Board, by these Bylaws or by statute, to some other officer or agent of the Corporation.

 6.6 If the President is absent or is unable or unwilling to act, the Board shall designate one or more Vice Presidents to perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.
 Any Vice President shall perform such other duties as from time to time may be assigned to him by the President or by the Board.